Chevy Impala Shift Solenoid Codes

-2004 Chevy Impala.
-3.4L.
-Check engine light codes = shift solenoid A Question = I got this code out of the OBD2 and it says shift solenoid A. I assume this is the on/off solenoids located in the valve body?
+I got this code out of the OBD2 and it says shift solenoid A. I assume this is the on/off solenoids located in the valve body?
 Which one is A when looking at the valve body.
 I have not pulled the pan yet.
 Is it hard to get off?
 I have a lot of experience swapping engines and transmissions, just don't know for sure if this will fix the issue or not.
 The fluid is a little dark like the tranny has been slipping and it does not shift quite right(slips sometimes).
 Did I catch it early enough or am I going to have to replace the whole tranny?
 Thanks for your help and will give donations when possible.
+2004 Chevy Impala.
+3.4L.Check engine light. codes = shift solenoid A.

 Assuming no debre in the pan, and no other codes, then 1-2 shift solenoid should fix condition, although this car has a lot of miles on it.
 In order to get to solenoids, the transmission side cover will have to come off.
 This entails supporting the engine/trans.
 Assembly with support fixtures on top.
 Lowering the left side frame per manual instruction.
 IE- disconnect ball joint, steering shaft, axle, transmission side mount, shields, brackets, harnesses, etc. The 1-2 shift solenoid is on the left side of the valve body, middle way up.

 The oil filter adapter consists of an oil filter bypass valve and a nipple for installation of an oil filter.
 The spring-loaded oil pressure relief valve, located in the engine front cover, limits the oil pressure.
 The oil filter bypass valve opens when the oil filter is restricted to approximately 68.95 kPa (10 psi) of pressure difference between the oil filter inlet and discharge.
 The oil will then bypass the oil filter and channel unfiltered oil directly to the main oil galleries of the engine.